wolfgangj/okami/README.md

 The primary goal of `okami` (for now) is to answer an important question:
 Are we really in such a mess that a comprehensible system can't be more than a toy?

+My experience is this:
+The layers over layers of large frameworks and libraries, the myriads of components and plugins often save as much time as they are going to cost eventually - but you never know when exactly they will blow up, so they just make development less predictable.
+With `okami`, I am exploring an alternative.

 We'll see how it goes...

-All those large frameworks and libraries, those myriads of components and plugins often save as much time as they are going to cost eventually - but you never know when exactly they will blow up, so they just make development less predictable.

-That's my experience.
-If yours is different, fine.
-In that case, there's nothing for you to see here.

 ## Features

 No type inference,
 no operator overloading,
+No pattern matching,
-no type checking (neither static nor dynamic), no OOP, no lambdas, no local variables, only you and the machine having an intelligent conversation to solve real problems.
+no type checking (neither static nor dynamic), no classes and objects and interfaces and mixins, no lambdas, no local variables, only you and the machine having an intelligent conversation to solve real problems.